Leg Pain Treatment in Sugar Land

 High Blood Pressure

 High blood pressure is a major risk factor for IC.
-It contributes to hardening of the arteries (atherosclerosis), which is the basis of peripheral arterial disease and IC.
+It contributes to the hardening of the arteries (atherosclerosis), which is the basis of peripheral arterial disease and IC.
 Although clinical studies have not yet been performed to determine if lowering high blood pressure relieves IC symptoms, it’s wise to take steps to control your blood pressure.
 For more information on lowering high blood pressure, visit the National Heart, Lung, and Blood Institute Web site.

 Doctors have found a link between IC and an inactive lifestyle, which means that people with IC are most likely not getting enough exercise.
-A sedentary lifestyle can result in muscle loss, lower endurance, and higher blood pressure-all of which complicate IC.
+A sedentary lifestyle can result in muscle loss, lower endurance, and higher blood pressure-all which complicate IC.

 To become more active, people with IC can begin by walking every day for 20 minutes, alternating walking with periods of rest.
 Your podiatric physician can ensure your feet will be up to the task of starting a walking regimen.
 The goal is to increase continuous walking to 30 to 45 minutes each day for at least six months.
 Ask your doctor before you start or significantly increase an exercise program.

 Exercise yields many rewards.
-Research has shown that regular exercise can help control IC risk factors such as high blood pressure, obesity, and diabetes-as well as almost double your pain- free walking distance.
+Research has shown that regular exercise can help control IC risk factors such as high blood pressure, obesity, and diabetes as well as almost double your pain-free walking distance.

 Excess weight can make other IC risk factors much harder to control.
-It raises blood pressure and blood cholesterol,and increases the risk of developing diabetes.
+It raises blood pressure and blood cholesterol and increases the risk of developing diabetes.
 A commitment to losing weight and maintaining that weight loss can be challenging, but by losing even 10 to 20 pounds, you can help reduce your risk of developing cardiovascular disease.
 Your doctor can help you begin a healthy weight loss plan which may include both diet and exercise.

-If you suffer from diabetes (high blood sugar), your risk for developing IC is two to three times greater.
+If you suffer from diabetes (high blood sugar), your risk of developing IC is two to three times greater.
 Steps to help control diabetes include quitting smoking, eating a heart-healthy diet, being physically active, and controlling sugar intake.
 By controlling diabetes, you may also be able to delay or prevent its complications, such as IC.
 For more information on controlling diabetes, visit the National Diabetes Education Program Web site.